bk-az/fd2zd/README.md

 bundle exec rake fd2zd:verify_tickets_import
 ```

-To further customize the import job, you can edit `lib/zendesk/tickets_import_service.rb` file.
+To customize the import job further, you can edit the `lib/zendesk/tickets_import_service.rb` file.